 |Level VI||Over 5,000|

-- A reference for employers’ decision-making concerning the recruitment, training and promotion of test takers.
+4. Enhances career prospects in China, serving as a reference for employers’ decision-making concerning the recruitment, training and promotion of test takers.

-V. Results Certificate
+IV.
+Results Certificate

 Test takers will receive the results for the new HSK issued by Hanban within three weeks after the test.